-Prior to United Imaging, Abram’s experience in magnetic resonance, molecular imaging, and computed tomography at Siemens Healthineers spanned roles in research and development, product management, business development, and sales.
+Prior to United Imaging, Abram's experience in magnetic resonance, molecular imaging, and computed tomography at Siemens Healthineers spanned roles in research and development, product management, business development, and sales.
 As a staff scientist, he led scientific collaborations between industry and academia at university hospitals and research institutions for pediatric MR applications, application development, and image reconstruction.
 In 2009, he launched the first simultaneous PET/MR and led the commercial rollout of this new modality into North and South America.
-His commercial experience managing a territory for computed tomography helped shape his appreciation for customer and patient needs in acute care and trauma, large IDN health systems, and independent private practice.
+His commercial experience managing a territory for computed tomography shaped his appreciation for customer and patient needs in acute care and trauma, large IDN health systems, and independent private practices.

-In his spare time, Abram enjoys surfing, swimming, skiing, hiking, and spending time outside with his wife, son, and two daughters.
+In his spare time, Abram enjoys surfing, swimming, skiing, and spending time outside with his wife, son, and two daughters.